-Update: Given the importance of social distancing at this time, we are fully operational with a variety of teletherapy options, where you can receive therapy services from the comfort and safety of your home.
+In addition to in-person sessions, we are pleased to offer a range of teletherapy options where you can receive therapy services from the comfort and convenience of your home or office.
 Click here for details.

 The HVCCT offers a wide array of services that include both therapy and testing.
 We offer therapy services for children, adolescents, adults, and couples and psychoeducational and giftedness testing for children and adolescents.